 GeneCards Summary for HLA-DQA1 Gene

 HLA-DQA1 (Major Histocompatibility Complex, Class II, DQ Alpha 1) is a Protein Coding gene.
-Diseases associated with HLA-DQA1 include Celiac Disease 1 and Sympathetic Ophthalmia.
-Among its related pathways are Allograft rejection and TCR signaling (REACTOME).
+Diseases associated with HLA-DQA1 include Celiac Disease 1 and Adult-Onset Myasthenia Gravis.
+Among its related pathways are TCR Signaling (Qiagen) and Tuberculosis.
 Gene Ontology (GO) annotations related to this gene include peptide antigen binding and MHC class II receptor activity.
 An important paralog of this gene is HLA-DQA2.

 UniProtKB/Swiss-Prot Summary for HLA-DQA1 Gene